thoughtbot/cocaine/README.md

 output = line.run # => Get you some output!
 ```

-Allowing arguments to be dynamic.
+Allowing arguments to be dynamic:

 ```ruby
 line = Cocaine::CommandLine.new("convert", ":in -scale :resolution :out",